VeryGoodOpenSource/cli_completion/README.md

 ### Tab completion is not working on my zsh terminal

-If you dont have any zsh framework such as [Oh My Zsh][oh_my_zsh], you have to start the completion system manually.
+If you are not using any zsh framework such as [Oh My Zsh][oh_my_zsh], you have to start the completion system manually.

 Add the following lines to your `~/.zshrc` file: